rvp47/surfs_up/README.md

 ## Summary
 Overall, there is not a substantial difference between the weather in June and December.
 The highest, lowest, and average temperatures are similar enough to be able to assume that the surf and ice cream shop would be successful no matter the season in Oahu.

 Further analysis can involve looking at other weather conditions like precipitation and humidity in June and December.
-Both weather conditions can have an impact on whether potential customers will want to venture out and then patron this shop.
+Both weather conditions can have an impact on whether potential customers will want to venture out and then patronize this shop.
 It would be interesting to see which month has higher humidity, which has more precipitation and then compare that to the temperature.
 Perhaps these additional queries would get more insight about how weather may affect the surf and ice cream shop's sustainabiltiy and success.